-Every year it is estimated that hundreds of millions of dollars go to waste from unclaimed life insurance policies.
-In fact, there are no reliable statistics but it is estimated that there are billions of dollars in lost insurance policies just waiting for the beneficiaries to show up.
-But what exactly happens to the money which was supposed to go to the beneficiaries, but instead just goes unclaimed?
+Every year, hundreds of millions of dollars go to waste from unclaimed life insurance policies.
+In fact, there are no reliable statistics, but it is estimated that billions of dollars in lost insurance policies are just waiting for the beneficiaries to show up.
+But what exactly happens to the money which was supposed to go to the beneficiaries but instead just goes unclaimed?

 In order to find missing life insurance policies, it will be important to understand just what they are and what is needed to file the proper claim.

 What is An Unclaimed Life Insurance Policy?

-Basically, this is a life insurance policy in which the beneficiary cannot be found by the insurance company.
-When the insurance company has been notified that a policy holder has passed away, they are required to contact the beneficiary.
+Basically, this is a life insurance policy in which the insurance company cannot find the beneficiary.
+When the insurance company has been notified that a policyholder has passed away, they must contact the beneficiary.

-However, with many insurance companies the policies put into place in finding the beneficiary are not always carried out to their fullest extent.
-In fact, so bad have certain insurance companies such as MetLife and Prudential in trying to contact beneficiaries that they have actually signed agreements with state authorities which include paying penalties as an incentive to do a better job of tracking them down.
+However, with many insurance companies, the policies put into place in finding the beneficiary are not always carried out to their fullest extent.
+In fact, so bad have certain insurance companies such as MetLife and Prudential in trying to contact beneficiaries that they have actually signed agreements with state authorities, including paying penalties to do a better job of tracking them down.

 If after a certain period of time the beneficiary cannot be found, the unclaimed money will then go to the state.
 However, the money can still claimed even if many years have passed from the state if the proper applications are made.

 How to Search for A Lost Policy?
 [Free & Paid]

-For those who believe that they are beneficiaries to unclaimed life insurance benefits then there are steps that you can take which will help discover and claim what you are owed.
+For those who believe that they are beneficiaries of unclaimed life insurance benefits, there are steps you can take that will help discover and claim what you are owed.